tom-seddon/b2/doc/Debug-version.md

 ## Address prefixes

-Addresses are annotated with a prefix, indicating which paging settings are in force when deciding what's visible at that address.The possible prefixes are as follows.
+Addresses are annotated with a case-sensitive prefix, indicating which paging settings are in force when deciding what's visible at that address.The possible prefixes are as follows.

 Host memory: